-Realisation deadline: Dec 2016.
+Deadline: Dec 2016.
 3/4 conferences have been organized already.

-• Publication of model procurement notices and documents

-Realisation deadline: Agreed with the representatives of DG GROW and DG REGIO on sending the documents after short finalization period (a.s.a.p.).
+• Publication of model procurement notices and documents Deadline: Agreed with the representatives of DG GROW and DG REGIO on sending the documents after short finalization period (a.s.a.p.).